samy30/Project-Docker/README.md

 this is a simple rest api developed with golang with a mysql database and shipped in docker containers.

-To run the project you need access to an environment in which are installed **Docker** && **Docker composer**
+To run the project you need access to an environment in which are installed **Docker** && **Docker compose**

 this projects runs with multiple replicas of the containers on nodes running docker. you have to choose the main host and run the command:
 **docker swarm init**

 [for the distant node (OPTIONAL)] a command will be prompted containing a token to join the swarm as a distant node threw the specified port
 [for the distant node (OPTIONAL)] it has the form : **docker swarm join --token hashed_token_provided_by_your_main_host host:port**
- (PS: a maximum of 2 replicas of teh backend server and 1 replica of the database can be run on the same node)
+ (PS: a maximum of 2 replicas of the backend server and 1 replica of the database can be run on the same node)

 then run
 **docker stack deploy --compose-file=docker-compose.yml myservice**